parthraj-mori-1/Hackathon/README.md

 ---

-Built with ❤️ for the hackathon by [Your Team Name]
+Built with ❤️ for the hackathon
 ## 🎯 Hackathon Tips

 1. **Quick Demo Setup**: Use Streamlit interface for fastest deployment